Dermaplaning Vs. Waxing

 Although waxing has been a popular, if not routine, beauty process for decades to remove unwanted hair, dermaplaning treatments have also grown in popularity.

-Both treatments work to target unwanted hair while also exfoliating the top layer of the skin.
-Dermaplaning is an ideal treatment to be done on the face, while waxing is more versatile in where it can be applied.
+Dermaplaning is an ideal treatment for the face, while waxing is more versatile in terms of where it can be applied.
 Both are similar in their goals and results, creating a smooth and radiant canvas.

-Is dermaplaning or waxing the better option for you?
-Although they may seem similar in their goals, dermaplaning and waxing serve two separate purposes in your beauty and skin care routine.
-Both can be paired together, however dermaplaning is a facial treatment that exfoliates the skin, while waxing removes unwanted hair from a desired area.
+Although they may seem similar in their goals, dermaplaning and waxing serve distinct purposes in your beauty and skincare routine.
+Both can be paired together; however, dermaplaning is a facial treatment that exfoliates the skin, while waxing removes unwanted hair from a desired area.

 What Is Dermaplaning?